djq/dusp_viz/urban_data.md

 	library(spplot)

 We are not focusing on beautiful cartography with this package.
 We just want to make quick plots of the data that are understandable.
+You can find some useful spplot references [here](http://r-spatial.sourceforge.net/gallery/)

 Load in the NY zipcode shapefile and the following libraries: